lg/lg.io/_posts/2015-01-11-the-ubiquiti-edgerouter-configuring-this-extremely-lowcost-enterprisegrade-router-for-home-use.md

     /usr/bin/curl -u "trivex@gmail.com:MYAWESOMEPASSWORD" "https://iwantmyname.com/basicauth/ddns?hostname=xxx.lg.io"

 **Note**: Firmware version 1.7 now introduces much more configuration for custom dynamic dns.
 This way you don't need to do it manually using the task scheduler.

+**Update Jan 17, 2015**: I've upgraded the router to the 1.7 alpha and have configured the router to do this in a much nicer way.
+Below is an example using the new `custom-` syntax:

+    dynamic {
+      interface eth0 {
+        service custom-oursfapt {
+          host-name oursfapt.workisboring.com
+          login AWESOMEUSERNAME
+          password AWESOMEPASSWORD
+          protocol noip
+        }
+      }
+     }

+In order to use a non-standard hostname (or service), you need to use the `custom-` prefix to the service name.
+Additionally, the protocol needs to be one that ddclient [supports](https://github.com/wimpunk/ddclient/blob/master/ddclient#L452).

 ### Selective VPN routing (Policy-based Routing)